splunk/observability-workshop/content/en/other/hpa/2-check-new-navigator-short.md

 Another valuable option in this screen is **Find Outliers** which provides historical analytics of your clusters based on what is selected in the **Color by** dropdown.

-Now, let's select the **File system usage (bytes)** from the **Color by** drop down box, then click on the **Find outliers** drop down *as marked by a yellow line* in the above image and make sure you change the **Scope** in the dialog to **Per k8s.namespace.name** and **Deviation from Median** as below:
+Now, let's select the **File system usage (bytes)** from the **Color by** drop-down box, then click on the **Find outliers** drop-down *as marked by a yellow line* in the above image and make sure you change the **Scope** in the dialog to **Per k8s.namespace.name** and **Deviation from Median** as below:

 ![k8s-Heat-map](../images/set-find-outliers.png)

-The **Find outliers** view is very useful when you need to view a selection of your workloads (or any service depending on the Navigator used) and quickly need to figure out if something has changed.
+The **Find Outliers** view is very useful when you need to view a selection of your workloads (or any service depending on the Navigator used) and quickly need to figure out if something has changed.

 It will give you fast insight into items (workloads in our case) that are performing differently (both increased or decreased) which helps to make it easier to spot problems.

-### 2.2 The Deployment overview pane
+### 2.2 The Deployment Overview pane

-The Deployment overview pane gives you a quick insight of the status of your deployments.
+The Deployment Overview pane gives you a quick insight into the status of your deployments.
 You can see at once if the pods of your deployments are Pending, Running, Succeeded, Failed or in an Unknown state.

 ![k8s-workload-overview](../images/k8s-deployment-overview.png)